 With 550 people diagnosed with dementia every day in the UK alone, most of which is Alzheimer’s, the need for early screening of decline in cognitive function is of paramount importance to the prevention of dementia and Alzheimer’s disease.
 We hope that the NHS will instigate a policy of early screening, with tests similar to the Cognitive Function Test, and homocysteine testing, sooner rather than later.
 We hope to conduct further research regarding this association, and also to research the impact of diet and lifestyle changes inspired by the test.

 We have received literally hundreds of thank you letters, and remarkably few expressing undue concern.

 The test has been designed for those aged 50 to 70.
 If you are older than this when you take the test the results may be less accurate.
 It is likely that for older people the risk is slightly less for a lower score as one expects test performance to decline with age.

 If you are still having test related problems email us at email@example.com

 The Cognitive Function Test is a screening test only therefore any green result is a good result.
 Hence you should not compare scores from last year's Cognitive Function Test to this year's as only the colour is relevant.

 If you received a red or amber result this may indicate lowered cognitive function, however it may also be the result of a number of other factors.
 It is therefore important to see your GP to be tested in a more controlled environment.

-If your CFT2 result is very different from your CFT1 result please consider the factors that may have influenced your test, in particular basic elements such as internet speed and screen size.
+If your annual test results differ considerably please consider the factors that may have influenced your test, in particular basic elements such as internet speed and screen size.
 If you are concerned please contact your GP and, as ever, follow the 6 Alzheimer’s prevention steps.